Roman Nasirov: Early life and career

 Roman Nasirov was born in Chernihiv, on 3 March 1979.
 In 2000, Roman Nasirov graduated from the Chernihiv State Institute of Economics and Management, with a specialty in Finance.
 In December 2001 he graduated from the Kyiv National Economic University, with a specialty in Law.
 He received his PhD degree in Law in 2015 from The Legislation Institute of the Verkhovna Rada of Ukraine.
 He is currently (2016) a candidate for Doctor of Economics at Chernihiv National University of Technology.

 Work experience

+From 2005 to 2006 he worked in executive search in London for Global Risk Solutions, under Richard Paisley.
 In December 2009, he was the CEO of Renaissance Capital Ukraine, Central & Eastern Europe.
 In March 2013, Roman Nasirov was the Deputy Chairman of the Board of the State Food and Grain Corporation of Ukraine.
 In April 2014 Roman Nasirov was CEO of BTGPactual (Ukraine) and in November 2014 he won a seat in the Verkhovna Rada (Ukrainian parliament) for Petro Poroshenko Bloc.
 In December 2014 Roman Nasirov was the head of the Committee of the Verkhovna Rada on Tax and Customs Policy.
 In May 2015 Roman Nasirov was appointed the Head of the State Fiscal Service of Ukraine.
 In July 2016 at the 20th General Assembly of the Intra-European Organisation of Tax Administrations (IOTA), which was held in Romania, Roman Nasirov was elected as the President of the Intra-European Organisation of Tax Administrations (IOTA).